buildspace/buildspace-projects/Solana_Core/en/Core_1/Lesson_3_Writing_Data_To_The_Blockchain.md

 What we're doing here is taking the private key in the bytes format and parsing it as an array of numbers, then casting that into a uint array.
 We use this uint array to create a keypair. **You don't need to know how this works**, but you can read more about it [here](https://solanacookbook.com/references/keypairs-and-wallets.html) and [here](https://mattmazur.com/2021/11/19/splitting-a-solana-keypair-into-a-public-and-private-keys/).

 ALRIGHTY.
-Now you know more about Solana keypairs than 98% of Solana devs :sunglasses:
+Now you know more about Solana keypairs than 98% of Solana devs 🕶️

 Going back to Transaction Town.